 Section 2.
 Shift Differential.
-Shift differential pay of 5% of base pay shall be paid to those employees who regularly work a shift where the majority of the hours worked falls after 5:00 p.m. and before midnight.
-Shift differential pay of 10% of base pay shall be paid to those employees who regularly work a shift where the majority of the hours worked falls after midnight and before 6:00 a.m.
+Shift differential pay of 5% of base pay shall be paid to those employees who regularly work a shift where the majority of the hours worked falls after 5 p.m. and before midnight.
+Shift differential pay of 10% of base pay shall be paid to those employees who regularly work a shift where the majority of the hours worked falls after midnight and before 6 a.m. or where the employees are assigned to an eleven and one-half (11.5) or twelve (12) hour shift designated as a night shift.
 Temporary shift or duty assignments of less than ten (10) work days, or eighty (80) work hours if the employee is on a work schedule other than a five-day, eight-hour work week, shall not entitle the employee to shift differential pay.